sbt/sbt/src/sphinx/Extending/Plugins.rst

 `true`.
 Then, write the plugin code and publish your project to a repository.
 The plugin can be used as described in the previous section.

-A plugin can implement `sbt.AutoImpot`.
-The contents of an AutoImport singleton, declared like `object MyPlugin extends AutoImport`, are wildcard imported in `set`, `eval`, and `.sbt` files.
-Typically, this is used to provide new keys (SettingKey, TaskKey, or InputKey) or core methods without requiring an import or qualification.

-In addition, a plugin can implement the `AutoPlugin` class.
-This has additoinal features, such as
+* Automatically importing selective names to `.sbt` files.
 * Specifying plugin dependencies.
 * Automatically activating itself when all dependencies are present.
 * Specifying `projectSettings`, `buildSettings`, and `globalSettings` as appropriate.

+When an AutoPlugin provides a stable field such as `val` or `object` named `autoImport`, the contents of the field are wildcard imported in in `set`, `eval`, and `.sbt` files.
+Typically, this is used to provide new keys (SettingKey, TaskKey, or InputKey) or core methods without requiring an import or qualification.

-The AutoPlugin's `projectSettings` is automatically appended to each project's settings, when its dependencies also exist on that project
+The AutoPlugin's `projectSettings` is automatically appended to each project's settings, when its dependencies also exist on that project.
 The `requires` method defines the dependencies to other plugins.
 The `trigger` method defines the conditions by which this plugin's settings are automatically activated.
 The `buildSettings` is appended to each build's settings (that is, `in ThisBuild`).